-● Headline – this is a great way to summarise and showcase your skills and profession.
-You have a limited number of character spaces here so it needs to be concise.
-Include your job title, current company if required and the key industry(s) you work in.
-Take a look at my profile headline below; when someone comes across my profile, they know exactly what I do and whether that is of interest to them.
-Also, make sure your location is up to date on this – especially if you have moved countries or cities recently (it doesn’t update automatically).
+Headline – This section is a great way to summarise and showcase your skills and profession.
+You have a limited number of characters, so it needs to be concise.
+Include your job title, current company (if required), and the key industry(s) you work in.
+Also, make sure your location is up to date on this – especially if you have recently moved to a different city or country.

-● Profile Photo – Please pick a more formal photo than you would add on your Facebook or Instagram – I know it’s tempting to add a photo of you on a beach, sipping cocktails or that golden shot of you living life, but this is not the place for them!
+Profile Photo – Choose a more formal photo than you would use on Facebook or Instagram.
 A head and shoulder photo of you with a warm smile will be perfect, perhaps even in a branded work shirt or the office background.
-No sunglasses, no hats, and no jumping shots!
+Avoid using sunglasses, hats, or jumping shots!

-This is pretty obvious but make sure your role titles and companies are all up to date – you may want to add a new role title when you receive a promotion at work!
+Make sure your role titles and companies are all up to date, and you may want to add a new role title when you receive a promotion at work.
 I would also include a couple of key points under each role to outline what you have been doing in that role or key projects you have worked on.
-This doesn’t need to be as detailed as your C.
+This doesn’t need to be as detailed as your CV.

 One of the key objectives of a professional profile is to show people or potential clients that you can be trusted.
-The best way to do that is by asking recommendations from your colleagues or clients you’ve worked with.
-This part of the profile reveals so much, not only on the quality of your work and performance but also your work attitude, working style and relationships.
-As a headhunter, when I research profiles, I would also review recommendations (if there are any) and be more likely to approach profiles for a confidential or pivotal role of those who are highly regarded.
+The best way to do that is by asking for recommendations from your colleagues or clients you’ve worked with.
+This part of the profile reveals so much, not only on the quality of your work and performance but also your work attitude, working style, and relationships.

-This section also gets a little undervalued but for me but again when I am researching potential candidates within the market I would definitely use this section to understand more about the person’s experience.
-An easy task is to ensure the skills you have included are up to date and you have been endorsed a number of times for the relevant skills (ask some colleagues to endorse you!)
+This section also gets a little undervalued, but when I am researching potential candidates within the market, I would definitely use this section to understand more about the person’s experience.
+Ensure the skills you have included are up to date, and you have been endorsed a number of times for the relevant skills.

-The final point is about remaining active and engaged on LinkedIn.
-That could involve interacting with other people’s comments and posts and adding value to a conversation, or you could start publishing your own articles within the areas you work in or cover topics of interest.
-This will allow you to become a thought leader within your niche and will again help to connect you to the relevant people in your network.
+Remaining active and engaged on LinkedIn is essential.
+You can interact with other people’s comments and posts and add value to a conversation, or you could start publishing your own articles within the areas you work in or cover topics of interest.
+This will allow you to become a thought leader within your niche and connect you to the relevant people in your network.

 Get a specialist Recruiter to review your profile.
-Great Recruiters in the market should be open to give advice and guidance.
-Make sure to reach out to a Recruiter who is a specialist in the area you work in (or want to work in) for best results.
-If you are a candidate working in Marketing or Advertising, or Technology companies such as Adtech, Martech, Fintech, Edtech, don’t hesitate to reach out, I would be more than happy to help.
+Great Recruiters in the market should be open to giving advice and guidance.
+Suppose you are a candidate working in Marketing or Advertising, or Technology companies such as Adtech, Martech, Fintech, Edtech.
+In that case, you can reach out to a recruiter who is a specialist in the area you work in (or want to work in) for best results.